Transactional Email

 What's the Inverted Pyramid?

 The premise of the inverted pyramid framework is to filter and order your email content.
-Your main message goes first, followed by some extra details and ending with side info.
+Your main message goes first, followed by some extra details, and ends with side info.
 The inverted pyramid framework looks like this:

 Using the Inverted Pyramid for email

-Over time, this filtering technique became the email marketer's trick for conversion.
-Place a gigantic header and a CTA right below to improve conversion and you're good!
+Over time, this filtering technique became the email marketer’s trick for conversion.
+Place a gigantic header and CTA below to improve conversion, and you’re good!

 For transactional emails, however, we take a more conservative approach.
 Large header images shouldn't divert your reader's attention from what the email actually is about.

-As I mentioned before, a transactional email has one purpose: inform or fulfill a request.
-So the most important part of the email ibeforethe action before the email.
-Whether it's an order confirmation, a password reset request, or a monthly summary.
+As I mentioned, a transactional email aims to inform or fulfil a request.
+So, the most important part of the email is the action before the email, whether it’s an order confirmation, a password reset request, or a monthly summary.

 The example below shows a typical 'mistake' in transactional email copy: